What being a Fellow of the PSA means

 This process helps provide meeting planners and event organisers with the reassurance that by booking a Fellow of the Professional Speaking Association they are getting an individual who is one of the most able in the profession.

-- At least one year’s continuous membership of the PSA
+- At least 12 months’ continuous Professional Membership of the PSA immediately prior to applying for Fellowship

 - Thirty-five thousand pounds (£35,000) of gross income from speaking and speaking-related activities (see note below) for each of two years in the preceding four year period.
 Evidence of income must be supplied (names of clients, dates, invoices, bank statements etc.)